-Partial funding for this work was provided by the Canadian Natural Sciences and Engineering Research Council (NSERC) through its Discovery Grants Program.
+Partial funding for this work was provided by the Canadian Natural Sciences and Engineering Research Council (NSERC) through its Discovery Grants Program and the 5G-LOGINNOV project, funded by the European Commission, Horizon 2020 research and innovation programme under grant agreement No. 957400.
 While working on this paper, the first author was Adjunct Professor, Department of Computer Science and Operations Research, Université de Montréal, Montréal, Canada, and the second author was the head of the Urban Mobility and Logistics Systems (UMLS) initiative of the interdepartmental Center for Automotive Research and Sustainable mobility (CARS) at Politecnico di Torino, Turin, Italy.
-While working to this paper, Prof. Guido Perboli was the representative in the Logistic Table in the Regional Council of Piedmont for Politecnico di Torino.
+While working on this paper, the second author was also the representative in the Logistic Table in the Regional Council of Piedmont for Politecnico di Torino.
 The authors are grateful to Ms. Diane Larin for her invaluable linguistic and editorial assistance.